 In Botswana, the constitution in section 127 implicitly distinguishes between superior courts and inferior or subordinate courts.
 Section 127 of the constitution in defining “subordinate court,” states that this “means any court established for Botswana other than the Court of Appeal, the High Court, a court martial, or the Industrial Court.
 Generally, the jurisdiction of superior courts is neither limited by the value of the subject matter nor geographically and they tend to deal with the more important and difficult cases.
 By contrast, the jurisdiction of inferior courts is limited both geographically and according to the value of the subject matter of the dispute.
 Another distinctive feature of inferior courts is that they are amenable to the supervisory jurisdiction of the High court.
 The most important inferior courts in Botswana are the Magistrates’ court and the customary courts.

 Another important distinction is that between courts of general, ordinary or normal jurisdiction and courts of special jurisdiction.
 Courts of general jurisdiction are those, which deal with practically any kind of case, whether civil, or criminal, that may be brought before them.
 On the other hand, courts of special jurisdiction may deal only with stated and limited kinds of issues.
-The courts of general jurisdiction are organised in a hierarchy and consists of (i) the Court of Appeal, (ii) the High Court, (iii) the Magistrates’ Courts and (iv) the Customary Courts.
+The courts of general jurisdiction are organised in a hierarchy and consists of the Court of Appeal, the High Court, the Magistrates’ Courts and the Customary Courts.
 This structure reflects the dual system of laws operating in the country in that the first three courts are concerned primarily with administering the common law and statutes enacted by the legislature while the last courts deal essentially with customary law.
-The courts of special jurisdiction consist of the land tribunal, the juvenile court, the court martial and the industrial court.
+In the last few years, a number of specialist courts have been created to address a number of particular problems.
+These specialist courts consist of the Small Claims Courts, Stock Theft Courts, Family Courts, Traffic Courts, Child Maintenance Courts, and Special Court for Corruption.
+On the other hand, the courts of special jurisdiction consist of the land tribunal, the juvenile court, the court martial and the industrial court.

 Those who adjudicate upon disputes in the superior courts, consists of the Judge President of the Court of Appeal, the Chief Justice of the High Court and such other judges of the High Court and the Court of Appeal as Parliament may prescribe.
 Their role in the administration of justice is set out in Part VI of the Constitution.
 These constitutional provisions and other laws regulate matters such as their appointment and dismissal, their tenure, their status and their independence from the other two branches of government.